billkarsh/SpikeGLX/Markdown/UserManual.md

 You may not have a Whisper, but are nevertheless getting a master sample clock input from an external source.
 Follow these steps:

-* Set device1 clock = PFI terminal.
+* Set device1 clock line = PFI terminal.
 * Connect external clock source to that terminal.
 * _Optionally_ connect same external signal to a device2 PFI terminal.
+* Specify input channels in the XA and XD boxes.
-* **Important**: Set `Chans/muxer` = 1.
+* `Chans/muxer` is ignored for these channels.
-* Make sure the external clock is running and click `Measure ext. clock rate` button.
-This will measure the actual clock pulse train from your source and report the effective `Samples/s` value.
-We want an accurate estimate to translate between counts of stream samples and wall clock time.

 #### Case D: Internal Clock Source

 You can run without any master clock this way:

-* Set device1 clock = `Internal`.
-In this mode we program the device1 Ctr0
-to be the master clock using the sample rate you enter in `Samples/s`.
+* Set device1 clock line = `Internal`.
+In this mode we program the device1 Ctr0 to be the master clock using the sample rate you select using the `Clock source` control.
 The Ctr0 signal is available as an output from device1 (see the pin-out for your device).
 On the NI BNC-2110 breakout box this is usually available at terminal `P2.4`.
 * _Optionally_ connect a wire from the device1 Ctr0 output pin to a selected `PFI` terminal on device2.
-* Set a `Sample/s` value (you command a desired value rather than measure it).
+* Specify input channels in the XA and XD boxes.
+* `Chans/muxer` is ignored for these channels.

 ### Input Channel Strings